-If you need to connect a serial mouse to the PowerStation, you must use either COM1 or COM2.
-If you use COM2, you may need to reconfigure this port to use the RS-232-C protocol.
+If you need to connect a mouse to the PowerStation, you must use a serial mouse connected to either COM1 or COM2.
+If you use COM2, you may need to reconfigure this port to use the RS-232 protocol (See JP8 serial port configuration on page 83).
 Follow these steps to configure the PowerStation to use a serial mouse:

-1. If you will be using COM2, verify that it is configured for RS-232-C communications.
-See Jumper settings on page 28 to change the communications protocol for this port.
-You will also need to use a serial 9 to 25 pin adapter to connect the mouse to the COM2 port.
+- 1. If you will be using COM2, verify that it is configured for RS-232 communications.
+See JP8 serial port configuration on page 83 to change the communications protocol for this port. - 2.
+Connect the serial mouse to the port you configured, and reboot the PowerStation.